 Snowmass and Supreme Savings

 Located nine miles from Aspen, the mountain resort of Snowmass is a champion of innovative outdoor programming, home to numerous four-star hotels, and famous for its upscale mountain cuisine.
-Snowmass also has 3,300 acres of skiable terrain (three times the size of Aspen Mountain, Aspen Highlands, or nearby Buttermilk).
+It’s also one of the best overall U.S. ski resorts for families.
+Snowmass has 3,300 acres of skiable terrain (three times the size of Aspen Mountain, Aspen Highlands, or nearby Buttermilk).
 Best of all, 95 percent of the lodging is ski in and out, many with private entrances.

 Hotel options for families include Limelight Hotel Snowmass, The Wildwood Snowmass, The Westin Snowmass Resort, and more than a dozen others.
 There are also hundreds of VRBO options and other long-term stays offered through the resort.